Brevo Pricing: The Full Picture (Plans & Fees) 2026

 Basic

 I’ve found Brevo’s Free plan to be perfect for testing the platform before committing to a paid tier (no need to enter credit card details).
-It lets you experiment with email and SMS campaigns, basic templates, and AI content generation without spending a cent.
+The free plan allowing you to experiment with email and SMS campaigns, basic templates, and AI content generation, is great since you get to do that without spending a dime.

 However, the daily send limit, visible Brevo branding, and absence of automation or landing pages make it unsustainable for long-term use.
 In my experience, most users outgrow it once they need consistent sending, better branding control, or workflow automation.